jerrybai1995/QoSort/_posts/2017-5-12-Final-Report.md

 There aren't many parallel sorting implementations (at least for the open source which we can have access to) available in developer communities such as GitHub, therefore, the specific implementations and ideas for the different approaches most came from ourselves.
 However, we do note that this project was initially inspired by the CMU's 15-210 sorting competition.
 But we aim for not merely a fast-algorithm that works on, say integers; but also a generic library that can sorts strings, floats, pairs, and basically any object that is comparable.

-As is to be mentioned in the "Results" section, our method is to be compared with the best open-source (most starred) Go's parallel sorting.
+As is to be mentioned in the "Results" section, our method is to be compared with the best open-source Go's parallel sorting.
 The primary testing of our implementations was carried out on the AFS UNIX machines (Intel Xeon E5-2680 v2), which have 20 cores and are 2-way hyperthreaded.

 ### QoSort.Quicksort